ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 For private-only vCenter Server environments, the VMware NSX® Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
 As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}

-### Procedure to find the firewall and SNAT rules defined (Entrust CloudControl 5.x and NSX-V only)
-{: #managing-entrust-cc-proc-find-firewall}

-1. Log in to the VMware® vSphere Web Client (FLEX) and find the ESG **mgmt-nsx-edge**.
-2. Click **Home > Networking & Security > NSX Edges**.
-3. Double-click the ESG **mgmt-nsx-edge** and click the **Manage** tab.
-4. Go to the **Firewall** tab and find the Entrust rules.
-Note the source IP addresses, which are the IP addresses for the Entrust VMs.
-5. Go to the **NAT** tab and find the SNAT rules that are created for the Entrust VMs.
-The source IP addresses match the IP addresses that you noted in the previous step.

 ### Procedure to enable internet connectivity for Entrust CloudControl (Entrust CloudControl 5.x only)
 {: #managing-entrust-cc-enable-internet}